Get my latest blog post direct to your inbox every week!

 I'm sure you've noticed that nearly all business writing is about change; doing something differently, innovation, evolving, re-inventing the company and re-inventing ourselves ...

-An elephant is large even if viewed from hundreds of feet above via a hot air balloon!
+An elephant is large even if viewed from above via a hot air balloon!

-An elephant is large even if viewed from hundreds of feet above via a hot air balloon!
+An elephant is large even if viewed from above via a hot air balloon!

 It’s at the heart of one of my favourite quotes by Gandhi, “Be the change you want to see in the world”.
 Yet, this week, I thought I’d buck the trend and fly the flag for staying the same.
 At first glance, this may sound like I’m advocating for resisting change by offering that often ridiculed quote ...